Building a Culture of Constructive Dialogue on Campus: Lessons from Leading Institutions

 • Understand the purpose and role of a facilitator, as well as the basic skills a facilitator uses to guide a dialogue.

-• Demonstrate skills to effectively plan and facilitate constructive dialogue for students across a range of contexts.
+• Learn the essential components of planning and facilitating a constructive dialogue for students across a range of contexts.

 • Gain the confidence and readiness to address and manage tense or controversial situations constructively.